Member Detailing Settings

 If the box is not checked ( ), connection design copes the supported beam so that it clears the k distance of the supporting beam.

-Minimum clearance for cope: The distance (in the primary dimension " Units " or other units ) that you want connection design to apply, as a minimum, for the clearance between the supporting beam's flange and the flange of the supported beam that is being coped.
+Minimum clearance for cope: The minimum distance you want connection design to apply for the clearance between the supporting beam's flange and the flange of the supported beam that is being coped.

-Minimum cope radius center clearance from face of flange: The distance (in the primary dimension " Units " or other units ) that the center of the cope must be, at minimum, from the face of the flange.
+Minimum cope radius center clearance from face of flange: The minimum distance that the center of the cope must be located from the face of the flange.

 The clearance entered here applies when beams are coped.
 A "cope" is an L-shaped cut to the web and flange of a beam that prevents material interferences.
 Connection design applies the minimum clearance that is set here when, for example, it copes a supported beam so that it clears the supporting beam's flange.